Schedule Your Estate Planning Consultation OR "Don't Go Broke" Strategy Session 404-549-5001

 When it comes to blended families and estate planning, there are some special things you need to consider.

-Blended families include stepchildren, step-grandchildren, children of single-parent families, children born outside of marriage, and those situations where someone other than the parent is raising a child.
-Traditional estate planning strategies do not take these anomalies into consideration.
+Blended families can include stepchildren, step-grandchildren, and children from prior relationships.
+They may also include single-parent households or situations where someone else raises a child.
+Traditional estate planning strategies often do not address these complex family dynamics.

 Review and update all financial accounts, legal and medical directives